Skip to main content

 When you upload a photo, Nostalgia generates a perceptual hash (pHash) — a compact fingerprint based on what the image looks like, not its file properties.
 This means it catches duplicates even when file sizes, resolutions, or formats differ.

-Finding duplicates in your library
+Finding duplicates in your Archive

 Tips for keeping duplicates under control